Meet the Preceptors

 Preceptor for the cardiovascular diseases learning experience

-Kathy received her PharmD from Philadelphia College of Pharmacy, University of the Sciences.
+Kathy received a PharmD from Philadelphia College of Pharmacy, University of the Sciences.
 She completed a pharmacy practice residency at Mercy Suburban Hospital followed by a cardiology specialty residency at University of the Sciences in Philadelphia.
-Kathy holds board certification in cardiology pharmacy and pharmacotherapy.
-Kathy is actively involved as a cardiology clinical pharmacy specialist, providing a clinical focus on the CHF and mechanical circulatory support patient populations.
-In addition to her clinical responsibilities, Kathy is also coordinator of the residency research program.
+Dr. Makkar holds board certification in cardiology pharmacy and pharmacotherapy.
+She is actively involved as a cardiology clinical pharmacy specialist, providing a clinical focus on the CHF and mechanical circulatory support patient populations.

-Preceptor for the primary care, population health, and geriatrics learning experiences
+Preceptor for the geriatrics and primary care learning experiences

 Hien received her PharmD from the Philadelphia College of Pharmacy, University of the Sciences in 2017.
-She completed a PGY1 Pharmacy residency at Lancaster General Health and a PGY2 Geriatrics and Academia Pharmacy Residency at Mountain Area Health Education Center (MAHEC) and University of North Carolina Eshelman School of Pharmacy in Asheville.
-Returning to Lancaster General Health as an Ambulatory Pharmacist Clinician, Hien is involved in promoting geriatrics care in the ambulatory setting.
+She completed a PGY1 Pharmacy Residency at Lancaster General Health and a PGY2 Geriatrics and Academia Pharmacy Residency at Mountain Area Health Education Center (MAHEC) and University of North Carolina Eshelman School of Pharmacy in Asheville, NC.
+She is a Board Certified Geriatric Pharmacist (BCGP).
+Returning to LG Health as an Ambulatory Pharmacist Clinician, Hien has established presence at Lancaster General Health Physicians Geriatrics as their clinical pharmacist and is involved in promoting overall geriatrics care in the Lancaster community.
 Additionally, other pharmacy areas of interest include osteoporosis/bone health, deprescribing, and mentoring/precepting future generations of pharmacists.

-Preceptor for the primary care, anticoagulation, research, and Care Connections learning experiences
+Preceptor for the family medicine education and research learning experiences

 Natalia received her PharmD from Duquesne University Mylan School of Pharmacy.
 She completed a PGY1 Pharmacy Practice residency at Lancaster General Health.
 Subsequently, she completed a PGY2 Ambulatory Care Pharmacy Practice residency at Cleveland Clinic.
-Currently, Natalia works as an ambulatory clinical pharmacist dividing her clinical time between two different practices serving the Lancaster community: Care Connections and Downtown Family Medicine.
+Currently, Natalia works as an ambulatory clinical pharmacist serving Downtown Family Medicine.
 She enjoys precepting both pharmacy and medical residents and serving on various committees throughout the health system.
-She also serves as the PGY-2 ambulatory care pharmacy residency program director.
+She also serves as the PGY2 ambulatory care pharmacy residency program director.